 Clock Control

-Once the contest has been has been fully configured in PC2, the contest clock must be “started” before teams can submit runs (the Team client will not allow run submissions if the contest clock has not been started – although it WILL allow teams to log in).
+Once the contest has been fully configured in PC2, the contest clock must be “started” before teams can submit runs (the Team client will not allow run submissions if the contest clock has not been started – although it WILL allow teams to log in).
 As of Version 9.4, PC2 supports two different methods of starting the contest clock: manual and automatic.
 (Prior to version 9.4 the only method available for starting the contest clock was manually.)

 Starting the Contest Manually